VukMNE/DataScience-Secret-Santa/README.md

 Cards should be sent before 15th of December.
 If a person's address that you are required to send is not in Slovenia, we recommand sending it a few dazs before, so that the package arrives in time.

 After all this is done, you can sit back, relax and wait for a greeting card to arrive at your door 🥳.

-If you are willing to share, you can take the picture of the greeting card that you received, and publish it here, under the /gallery folder.
-Here are the instruction on how to do it via GitHub: [link](https://github.com/VukMNE/DataScience-Secret-Santa/blob/master/upload_your_photos.md)
+If you are willing to share, you can take the picture of the greeting card that you received, and you can upload it to Google Drive [here](https://drive.google.com/drive/folders/1im8frKGNGXJ_ngh-kfc6Lw01XRxRe6wV?usp=sharing).

+If you prefer to do it via GitHub. here are the instruction on how to do it: [link](https://github.com/VukMNE/DataScience-Secret-Santa/blob/master/upload_your_photos.md)